kubernetes-sigs/hydrophone/README.md

 Design is pretty simple, it starts the conformance image as a pod in the `conformance` namespace, waits for it to finish and then prints out the results.

+### Project Goals

+- **Simplified Kubernetes Testing**: Easy-to-use tool for running Kubernetes conformance tests.
+- **Official Conformance Images**: Utilize official conformance images from the Kubernetes Release Team.
+- **Flexible Test Execution**: Ability to run individual test, the entire Conformance Test Suite, or anything in between.

+### Project Non-Goals

+- **Replacing Kubernetes Testing Frameworks**: Not intended to replace existimg frameworks, but to complement them.
+- **Extensive Test Development**: Focus is on running existing tests, not developing new ones.
+- **Broad Tool Integration**: Limited integration with third-party tools; maintains simplicity.

 ## Build

 ```